 Note.
-The effect sizes reported for #1-8 were Cohen’s d; the effect sizes reported for #9 were partial eta-square for the interaction between affection, type of insurance decision-making and study’s scenario; and the effect sizes reported for #9a/9b/9c/9d were partial eta-square for the interaction between affection and type of insurance decision-making.
+The effect sizes reported for #1-8 were cohen’s d; the effect sizes reported for #9 were partial eta-square for the interaction between affection, type of insurance decision-making and study’s scenario; and the effect sizes reported for #9a/9b/9c/9d were partial eta-square for the interaction between affection and type of insurance decision-making.

 Figure 3

-Study 1: Willingness to drive/pay for insurance claim/purchase (Hours/pay DV)
+Study 1 Painting: Willingness to drive/pay for insurance claim/purchase (Hours/pay DV)

 Note.
-Dependent variables were converted to Z-scores to allow for the comparison.
-Hours DV in the claim compensation scenario: 11-item scale (0 = Willing to drive for 0 hour to claim the compensation; 10 = Willing to drive for 10 hours or more to claim the compensation).
-Pay DV in the purchase insurance scenario: 11-item scale (0 = Willing to pay $0 for the insurance; 10 = Willing to pay $50 or more for the insurance).
+Dependent variables were converted to Z-scores to allow for the comparison between scenarios.
+Hours DV in the claim compensation scenario: 11-item scale (0 = 0 hours; 10 = 10 hours or more).
+Pay DV in the purchase insurance scenario: 11-item scale (0 = $0; 10 = $50 or more).

 Figure 4

-Study 1: Likelihood to claim compensation or purchase insurance
+Study 1 Painting: Likelihood to claim compensation or purchase insurance

 Note.
 6-item scale (0 = Definitely not; 5 = Definitely yes).